murkl/arch-os/docs/README.md

 - BTRFS snapshots (Snapper) with an optional Btrfs Assistant GUI for rollback
 - Dual boot aware partitioning
 - Bootloader (systemd-boot or GRUB) and kernel are both a choice, not a default
+- Secure Boot, on by default where the boot chain can be signed: own keys, a signed unified kernel image, re-signed on every kernel update
 - Graphics driver selection (Mesa, Intel, NVIDIA, AMD)
 - Plymouth bootsplash, Nord-themed
 - AUR helper, 32-bit (multilib) support, automatic housekeeping